oceanprotocol/ocean-node/docs/serviceTemplates/README.md

 `0.1.1-rc.2`, Caddy `2.11.4`, Node `24.19.0` — because dsh is a developer preview whose README promises compatibility-breaking changes and whose every published version is a release candidate.
-A bucket is mandatory: it holds the weights, the Node/dsh runtime, dsh's sessions and settings, and `/data/outputs/workspace-dsv4`, the git-initialised project directory the agent edits.
+A bucket is mandatory: it holds the weights, the Node/dsh runtime, dsh's sessions and settings, and `/data/outputs/dsh-v4flash/workspace`, the git-initialised project directory the agent edits — under `$HOME` because dsh's workspace picker cannot browse above it.

 **One documented caveat, now partly closed.** vLLM's published recipe for this checkpoint lists H200-class Hopper only under a prefill/decode-disaggregated deployment, so plain tensor